Chatsworth61/uppertonic/content/services/index.md

 <center> Other savings may be available in some circumstances. </center>

 I ask for payment in advance to confirm each session booking, or in advance of the first session of a bundle of sessions purchased together.
-It’s important that my clients feel comfortable and at ease to continue with me as their therapist, so should that not be the case then I am amenable to refund purchased future bookings.

-My cancellation policy is 24 hours in advance.
+My cancellation policy is 24 hours in advance of a booked and purchased session.

 When the first session is booked and confirmed, look forward to your ‘me time’ in a private and supportive environment.
 I’ll look forward to working with you towards your aspirations - whether that’s easing anxiety and discomfort or improving confidence to move forward.